JustOff/emoji-assistant/README.md

 ### Building

 The build process is done through Gulp.
-Each submodule (`firefox`, `bookmarklet`) has its own `Gulpfile` which takes care of building the corresponding extension build, e.g. copying required shared resources from the `shared` folder.
+Each submodule (`palemoon`, `bookmarklet`) has its own `Gulpfile` which takes care of building the corresponding extension build, e.g. copying required shared resources from the `shared` folder.

 The generated files are located in the `build` folders.
 To load the build folder into the browser, do the following: